markomanninen/isopsephicalriddlespseudosibyllineoracles/README.md

 # Alphanumeric Riddles of Ancient Greeks

-In the following chapters, I'm guiding through the process of solving some enigmatic alphanumeric riddles in the Greek [Pseudo-Sibylline](https://en.wikipedia.org/wiki/Sibylline_Oracles) oracles.
+In the following chapters in this book, I'm guiding reader through the process of solving some enigmatic alphanumeric riddles in the Greek Pseudo-Sibylline oracles.

 In the first chapter, I will download and preprocess freely available open source Greek corpora.
 In the second chapter, I will use the processed unique word database to solve some specific riddles in the Sibylline oracles.
 The third chapter is reserved more for the speculative analysis of the results.